laurenchen0631/English-Learning/category/common_phrase.md

 - take one's place 準備好/就位 == to go to the location where one is supposed to sit, stand, etc.
 	- The goalie took her place on the field.
 	- The actors take their places on the stage and the curtain rises.
+- take (great) pains to 奮力去做 == to try very hard to so something
+	- He took great pains to dress well for the occasion.
+- take part in 參與 == to be actively involved in something with other people:
+	- All the children took part in the Thanksgiving play.
+	- The mobility offered by the horse resulted in the convergence of diverse aboriginal groups onto the Plains to take advantage of the material wealth afforded by hunting the great bison herds
+- take advantage of 利用 == to use an opportunity to achieve results, sometimes in an unfair way
+* take to the streets 走上街頭/抗爭/示威

 ## Danger/Suffer
 + at stake 有風險/處於危急關頭 == If something that is valuable is at stake, it is in a situation where it might be lost.